SamBuckberry/sambuckberry.github.io/index.md

 I currently lead the Epigenetics program in Indigenous Genomics at the [Telethon Kids Institute](https://www.telethonkids.org.au/our-research/chronic-and-severe-diseases/precision-health/indigenous-genomics/).
 Here, my research is focused on using genomics technologies and cutting-edge data analytics to advance chronic disease prediction, prevention, and treatment.
 I also work on innovating ways to implement best practices in indigenous data sovereignty, privacy and security into state-of-the-art data systems for public and precision health.

+From 2015-2021, I was a post-doctoral researcher in the [Lister Lab](https://listerlab.org/), where my research focused on DNA methylation and its role in epigenetic gene regulation.
+This included characterising the epigenome in stem cell reprogramming and human brain development and ageing.
+I worked extensively with whole genome DNA methylation, ATAC-seq, ChIP-seq and RNA-seq data and developed customised analysis frameworks.

 I am impact-focused and enjoy developing bespoke analysis frameworks for complex biological questions.
 I have broad experience in molecular and cell biology, scientific programming, high-performance computing, statistics and data visualisation.

 ### Current roles